hdShang/arxiv-daily/docs/cs-LG/2023-12-01/papers/231200592v3-tracking-object-positions-in-reinforcement-learning-a-metric-for-key.md

 ---
 layout: default
-title: Tracking Object Positions in Reinforcement Learning: A Metric for Keypoint Detection (extended version)
+title: "Tracking Object Positions in Reinforcement Learning: A Metric for Keypoint Detection (extended version)"
 ---

 # Tracking Object Positions in Reinforcement Learning: A Metric for Keypoint Detection (extended version)